 5. Respiratory Therapist

 Respiratory therapists help patients breathe effectively, whether they are helping with rehabilitation in a private clinic or placing someone on a ventilator to save their life.
 COVID-19 has dramatically increased the need for RTs on the front lines in hospitals and in treating lingering or lasting lung damage in those affected by the virus.
 This means the demand for RTs is high and expected to stay high for some time.
-Respiratory therapist school can be completed in as little as two years or less.
+Respiratory therapist school can be completed in two years or less.

 - Median pay: $61,830

 - Top pay: $95,540 or more

 These specialists perform tests, take ultrasound images, or provide assistance during surgery for heart-related conditions.
 Cardiovascular technologist training can typically be completed in one to two years.